-The world’s largest sword is in Himeji City with Himeji Castle.
+The largest sword in the world is in Himeji City with Himeji Castle.
 It’s the only monument in Japan.

 The sword is a cenotaph.
 The shape of the cenotaph represents the hand of the sword, which is a symbol of the weapon, and has a design with the sword pointing directly below and pierced into the ground.
 Its height is 87.76 feet.